xuhui/xuhui.github.io/_drafts/2017-01-03-the-wonderful-days.markdown

 I learned a lot during the stories, and I miss him.
 He is in Hangzhou now.

-## 10, Gina Chang
+## 10, Jim and Marconi

-A very nice, beautiful girl.
-Thanks for your always warm greetings I must thank Gina not because of she bought me 维大力, because of all the e-cards
+I must thank Jim, by chance I widely learned the basic knowledge on engineering. must thank - throught he might not know

+Marconi, thanks and I has been a workderful experience working with you, let me became a DIYer/maker again. and I am happy/enjoy with it.

 ```
 I only put 10 people in the list above because the scrollbar will be